The different parameters of yarn are given below:

 it is the tensile strength of the yarn.
 The braking force per unit linear density of yarn is called the tenacity of yarn.
 It is expressed as grams-force per tex (gf//tex).
 It gives the real tensile strength of the yarn.
 As the tenacity increases, the strength of the yarn becomes better.

 The length of yarn in kilo-meters” at which yarn begin to break due to its own weight when the yarn is hung vertically.
 It is equivalent to breaking load in grams/ tex.
-The yarn having a value of RKM more than 20 is considered the best yarn.
+The yarn that has a value of RKM more than 20 is considered the best yarn.

 This is a measure of the variation of linear density or count of yarn in terms of percentage.
 It shows the total imperfections in percentage.
 If a yarn has lower Uster %.
 It means this yarn has a lower imperfection.
 The quality of this yarn will be better.